MikeMyersCo/TicketAdmin/README.md

 A powerful analytics dashboard for Ford Amphitheater ticket sales and profit analysis.
 This dashboard application connects to the same Google Sheets data source as the main ticket sales application but focuses on visualizing profit metrics and performance data.

+## Password Protection

+This site is password protected when deployed to Netlify.
+Authentication credentials are stored as a Netlify environment variable (`NETLIFY_AUTH_USERS`) rather than in the repository for security.

+Format for the environment variable value: `username:password`

+Example: `admin:warrior12345!`

 ## Features

 - Interactive charts and visualizations for: